 - 1. Monologue is to be defined for purposes of this contest as material from published worthwhile literature in which only one character speaks.
 Lines performed must be taken from one (1) character's speech(es) and not those of several characters spliced together.
 Material taken from a recording will not be accepted. - 2.
 The monologue performance will consist of two (2) contrasting pieces, one humorous and one serious.
 These selections may or may not center on one theme.
 Actor versatility and believability within the author's intent will be of prime importance. - 3.
 Original wording shall be used only for the introduction.
 A brief introduction shall be presented at the beginning of the program.
 It shall be designed to prepare the audience favorably for the contrasting materials. - 4.
 There shall be no spoken transition or conclusion. - 5.
 Maximum time is not to exceed six (6) minutes. - 6.
 The cutting must be presented without scenery, special lighting, costume and adjustment of clothing, make-up, sound effects, props, or furniture (other than one simple chair furnished by the student or host school and the chair may be used as a prop).
-The use of a chair is optional.

-- 7. The cutting must be presented without scenery, special lighting, costuming or sound effects. - 8.
-A copy of the original published script must be available.
-This copy must have all lines highlighted if they are to be performed.
-A typed copy of the introduction and all transitions must also be available.
-Each separate transition must be numbered with the correct corresponding number placed in the script at the appropriate location.
-The penalty for failure to have available or follow proper form is disqualification. - 9.
+The use of a chair is optional. - 7.
+The cutting must be presented without scenery, special lighting, costuming or sound effects. - 8.
 All performances must be void of profanity, vulgarity, nudity, obscenity, and hate speech.
-Use of these may result in lowered ranking or disqualification by the judges and a protest filed with the tournament director. - 10.
-Verbal prompting from the audience is not allowed. - 11.
+Use of these may result in lowered ranking or disqualification by the judges and a protest filed with the tournament director. - 9.
+Verbal prompting from the audience is not allowed. - 10.
 This is a memorized event.
-Use of script is prohibited. - 12.
+Use of script is prohibited. - 11.
 In the event of protests regarding material, consult 7C on SPE7.

-F. Humorous and Dramatic Interpretation

-- 1. Dramatic and humorous interpretation are to be defined as a monologue or material in which persons or characters other than, or in addition to, the author speak throughout.
+- F. Humorous and Dramatic Interpretation - 1.
+Dramatic and humorous interpretation are to be defined as a monologue or material in which persons or characters other than, or in addition to, the author speak throughout.
 The material should have sufficient merit to justify careful study and preparation by the student. - 2.
 Material must be from a single work of published worthwhile literature using the same diction that the author has used in the original manuscript.
 Materials taken from a recording will not be accepted. - 3.
 The performance should include an introduction designed to prepare the audience favorably for the material to be presented. - 4.
 The maximum time including the introduction is not to exceed ten (10) minutes. - 5.
 The cutting must be presented without scenery, special lighting, costume and adjustment of clothing, make-up, sound effects, props, or furniture. - 6.
 Blocking appropriate to the scene is permitted. - 7.
 This is a memorized event.
 Use of a script is prohibited. - 8.
-A copy of the original published script must be available.
-This copy must have all lines highlighted if they are to be performed.
-A typed copy of all introductions and transitions must also be available.
-Each separate transition must be numbered with the correct corresponding number placed in the script at the appropriate location.
-Penalty for failure to have available or follow proper form is disqualification. - 9.
-Verbal prompting from the audience is not allowed. - 10.
+Verbal prompting from the audience is not allowed. - 9.
 All performances must be void of profanity, vulgarity, nudity, obscenity, and hate speech.
-Use of these may result in lowered ranking or disqualification by the judges and a protest filed with the tournament director on Speech Form N. - 11.
+Use of these may result in lowered ranking or disqualification by the judges and a protest filed with the tournament director on Speech Form N. - 10.
 In the event of protests regarding material, consult 7C on SPE7.